kubernetes-sigs/ingress2gateway/pkg/i2gw/emitters/agentgateway/README.md

 - Rewrites only apply to core Service backendRefs (empty group and kind `Service` / unset kind).
 - If the provider could not determine an explicit backendRef port, that backendRef is skipped.
-- `backend-protocol` remains a Service-targeted `AgentgatewayPolicy` and continues to control upstream HTTP version (`spec.backend.http.version`) independently from `service-upstream`.
+- `backend-protocol` remains independently projected as `spec.backend.http.version`.
+For rewritten backendRefs, the policy targets the generated `AgentgatewayBackend`; otherwise it targets the original Service.

 ## AgentgatewayPolicy Projection